apache/nuttx/examples/nsh/README.txt

    The behavior of this script depends upon three things:

-   - The configuration settings then installed configuration.
+   - The configuration settings of the installed NuttX configuration.
    - The genromfs tool (available from http://romfs.sourceforge.net).
-   - The file examples/nsh/rcS.template.
+   - The file examples/nsh/rcS.template (OR, if
+     CONFIG_EXAMPLES_NSH_ARCHROMFS is defined, include/arch/board/rcs.template)

 3. rcS.template.
-   The file examples/nsh/rcS.template contains the general form of the rcS file; configurated values are plugged into this template file to produce the final rcS file.
+   The file examples/nsh/rcS.template contains the general form of the rcS file; configured values are plugged into this template file to produce the final rcS file.

+NOTE:

+   examples/nsh/rcS.template generates the standard, default nsh_romfsimg.h file.
+If CONFIG_EXAMPLES_NSH_ARCHROMFS is defined in the NuttX configuration file, then a custom, board-specific nsh_romfsimg.h file residing in configs/<board>/include will be used.
+NOTE when the OS is configured, include/arch/board will be linked to configs/<board>/include.

 All of the startup-behavior is contained in rcS.template.
 The role of mkromfsimg.sh is to (1) apply the specific configuration